 - Your business legal name and account numbers

-- The name and address of whoever receives the letter
+- The name and address of whoever receives the letter (or "To Whom It May Concern" if you need flexibility)

-- The purpose (credit application, vendor relationship, lease, government bid, etc.)
+- The purpose — credit application, vendor relationship, lease, government bid, etc.

-- Your deadline
+- Your deadline, stated explicitly

 What Lenders Look for in a Bank Reference Letter